The Nicolas Robinson School, Mekele, Ethiopia

 Ethiopia is strongly supportive of the Millennium Development Goals and wants to ensure that all children, boys and girls alike, will be able to complete a full course of primary schooling by 2015.
 Despite an energetic building programme, there are not enough resources to build the schools needed, particularly in the growing urban environments.
 Our focus is to provide the best possible education for those least able to afford it.

 To give opportunities for the future where none exist today.
-The Nicolas School gives priority to educating children of parents with disabilities resulting from the effects of war and illness, who as a result often live in conditions of poverty.By building a secondary school these deiadvantaged children can continue their education to the age of 18 and supprt themselves and their families in the future
+The Nicolas School gives priority to educating children of parents with disabilities resulting from the effects of war and illness, who as a result often live in conditions of poverty.By building the School these disadvantaged children can be educated at the highest standard from kindergarten to grade 12 giving them the best possible chance of good careers and the ability to support themselves and their families in the future.

-» Hiring of locally qualified staff with masters degrees or financial support of existing staff to get these qualifications
+» Hiring of locally qualified staff with masters degrees or financial support of existing staff to upgrade to these qualifications

 » Purchase of equipment and supplies for the school such as furniture, text books and science equipment.

-A good track record for building the school exists already with the construction of the Nicolas KG and primary school.
+A good track record for building the school exists already and so far $5 million have been invested in the construction and development of the Nicolas Robinson School.
 We work with our local partners, the Tigray Disabled Veterans Association.
 They are a recognised NGO and have a good track record as our partners.
 They bring in the partnership of the local community and administration.
 This keeps any risk of budget and timing variability to a minimum

 We will send regular progress reports and financial updates as money is sent to Ethiopia for each stage of the project.